Athens, Athens, Athens. What a city!

 There is a fleet of reliable buses to take you downtown, or you can even catch a Metro train all the way to the boats in the port.

-The houses of the neighbourhood are nothing if not elegant, and the streets are full of mansions and elaborate gardens.
+The houses of the neighborhood are nothing if not elegant, and the streets are full of mansions and elaborate gardens.
 When you’re not admiring how the other half live, hit the shops – Kifissia is renowned for its boutiques and fashion stores.

 Mansion and well-kept garden in Kifissia